learn-academy-2024-alpha/unit-1-assessment/js-intro.md

-6. Give a brief description of JavaScript as if you were explaining it to someone who doesn't know anything about programming.
+6. What is TDD?
+Describe the work flow associated with TDD.

   Your answer:

+  Researched answer:

-7. What is one thing we did in class this week you found helpful?
+7. What is something we did in class this week you found helpful?

   Your answer:

+## Looking Ahead: Terms for Next Week

+Define the following terms to the best of your ability.

+- React

+- Yarn

+- React State

+- CRUD

+- this